CraftTweaker/CraftTweaker-Documentation/docs/Tips_Tricks/Items/IItemDefinition_Metas.md

 ## Problem
 Let's say we want to remove the recipes of some specific colors of wool.
-White wool has the metadata 0, all colors range from meta 1 to meta 16.
+White wool has the metadata 0, all colors range from meta 1 to meta 15, so there are 16 in total.

 We want to remove the wools with meta 3 to 12.
 What do we do?
 We can't just remove all of them (in other words, use `<minecraft:wool:*>`), but we also don't want to write 10 times the same thing.